Medical Terminology Daily - Est. 2012

 Isn’t it even more amazing that new discoveries about this giant and his achievements steadily continue to surface?(3) Most amazing, though, is that several hoaxes, mainly about his final months and days, doggedly survive.(4) Where is that undeniable proof that he ever ran into the otherwise so well documented inquisition?(5) Vesalius left Spain as a pious pilgrim.
 A laissez-passer [safe passage document] by Philip II and letters from the Spanish Embassy in Venice are conserved in archives in Spain.
 Even the thanking note by the Custodian of the Holy Places in Jerusalem, which Vesalius was to hand over to Philip II, reached its destination.(6) That unequivocally refutes the other obstinate prank that a shipwreck during his return was the cause of his death.

-Some now argue that scurvy may have been the cause; Omer Steeno, Maurits Biesbrouck and Theodoor Goddeeris point in the direction of general fatigue.(7) Obviously, only the discovery of his remains will help determine why he collapsed on the quay of Zakynthos, then a Venetian colony, as described in a recently rediscovered eyewitness report.(8) He was buried in the local catholic church of Santa Maria delle Grazie.
+Some now argue that scurvy may have been the cause; Omer Steeno, Maurits Biesbrouck and Theodoor Goddeeris point in the direction of general fatigue.(7) Obviously, only the discovery of his remains will help determine why he collapsed on the quay of Zakynthos (Greece), then a Venetian colony, as described in a recently rediscovered eyewitness report.(8) He was buried in the local catholic church of Santa Maria delle Grazie.
 Several Jerusalem pilgrims have indeed described his epitaph.
 Unfortunately, the church has disappeared.
 During its history, it was sacked, abandoned, damaged and finally, after major earthquake in 1953, bulldozed into the sea.

 In view of the quincentenary of the anatomist, medical artist Pascale Pollier, hoping to reconstruct his face from his cranium, started a romantic quest for his remains.
 Under the impetus of the author and the Embassy of Belgium in Athens, archaeologists have been involved: Prof. Jan Driessen, Université Catholique de Louvain (UCL) and Director of the Belgian School in Athens, EBSA, and Apostolos Sarris, Deputy Director of the Institute for Mediterranean Studies - Foundation for Research and Technology, Hellas (IMS-FORTH).